What Are the Key Factors When Managing a Restaurant?

 - Profit margin: The total amount you are taking home after hitting your break-even point

-How to Monitor Restaurant Performance
+How to Manage a Restaurant

-1. Marketing efforts
+1. Establish marketing efforts

 How do you get new customers in the door?
 Marketing is essential to promoting your business and helps restaurants increase brand awareness significantly.
 Cost per acquisition is directly affected by your marketing efforts since it essentially shows how much you are spending to attract new customers.